Signals, road signs and markings

 Road signs, markings and signals are there to help you drive safely and to keep traffic flowing.
 It’s vital that you understand what the different signals, signs and markings mean and what to do when you see them.

-When you’re driving a large goods vehicle (LGV), you’ll need to look out for signs that apply to it such as those showing height, width and weight restrictions.
+When you’re driving a heavy goods vehicle (HGV), you’ll need to look out for signs that apply to it such as those showing height, width and weight restrictions.